soi-20/brains/_posts/2018-03-21-defining-functional-flow.md

 #### Clear(Efficient)= Machine X

 Clear efficiency is looking around one's functional flow to discover if, and in that case - where? when?
-Why-, inefficiency occur.
+Why?, inefficiency occur.
 These inefficiency can be for example idle idea(output), idle information(input) or idle functions.
 A good functional flow owner should then do his/her/their best to eliminate these inefficiency.
 All of this in order to reduce the total cost of operations of the functional flow system.

 <p align="center">
   <img width="400" height="300" src="https://c1.staticflickr.com/5/4714/38482593600_2c74600966.jpg" alt="Sublime's custom image"/>
 </p>

-The philosophy behind the efficiency approach to functional flow is based the idea of "the one best way for yourself", i.e., the best way to input information, compute functions, perform tasks, output value as a balanced human being.
+The philosophy behind the efficiency approach to functional flow is based the idea of "the one best way for yourself", i.e., the best way to input information, compute/compose functions, perform tasks, output value as a balanced human being.

 If you time every single step and motion, and then carefully design the steps of the task to minimize the time, the system will perform in the best possible way.